holesch/not-my-board/doc/reference/hub-configuration.md

 # Hub Configuration

 The *Hub* loads its configuration on startup from `/etc/not-my-board/not-my-board-hub.toml`.
+You can override this location with the environment variable `NOT_MY_BOARD_HUB_CONFIG`.
 The file format is [TOML](https://toml.io/en/).

 ## Settings